James R. Wright

 Artificial Intelligence 275, 2019.

-(supersedes Gao, Wright, and Leyton-Brown [2016]) - Learning When to Stop Searching.
+(supersedes Gao, Wright, and Leyton-Brown [2016])

 Daniel G. Goldstein, R. Preston McAfee, Siddarth Suri, and James R. Wright.